How did you acquire $14,500 in debt?

 Did you face any challenges along the way?

 We faced many challenges along our way.
 You see, to us, this journey was not about killing our debt but about changing the way we live and view money.
 We come from families that view and judge others by their possessions.
 We come from families that are in debt because they want to live above their means.
 Our biggest critics were our families when they noticed the big life change we had.
 Gone were the vehicles, expensive hairstyles, nails and pedicures.
 Gone was the expensive clothing and going out to eat.
 After 2 years of this, we are now considered the “cool people” and are asked for money advice now from those who criticized our way of life before.
 Although, our biggest challenge in this journey was us.
 Yes, us.
 We caused this financial mess ourselves.
-During this journey it hit us that we were the reason we overspending because we were living our life according to approval of others.
+During this journey, it hit us that we were the reason we overspending because we were living our life according to the approval of others.
 This journey changed the way we view money and life.
 It helped us grow as people.

 How did this affect your marriage?